 Dave Alwan and his specialty meats company, Echo Valley Meats, doesn’t exactly fit in with these other stories because although he didn’t turn down a “Shark Tank” deal, he was turned down by the sharks — but he still managed to find success without them.

 He first appeared in season four of “Shark Tank,” where he didn’t receive an offer, but he did take the sharks’ advice on strategy.

 In the week after his appearance, the company made seven figures, and his sales went from $190,000 to $1.4 million.
-Alwan eventually returned to pitch his business in season six and scored a deal with Mark Cuban.
+Alwan eventually returned to pitch his business in season six and scored a deal with Cuban.

 Today, the business continues to thrive, engaging in successful partnerships with companies such as Neiman Marcus.
 Alwan also expanded into the corporate gifts market and has become a regular on QVC.